Table of Contents

 sudo vi /etc/redis/redis.conf

-Change the IP address by entering the values of the connections you want the Redis server to listen for.
-Here’s an example:
+Change the IP address to the values of the connections you want the Redis server to listen for.
+For example

 bind 45.245.177.70

-Then, locate the requirepass directive under the SECURITY section and uncomment it (by removing #).
-Once you have uncommented the line, replace with the password of your choice.
+Set a Password: Locate the requirepass directive under the SECURITY section and uncomment it (by removing the #).
+Replace it with the password of your choice:

-Once you are done making changes, save and close the file.
-Then restart the Redis service to apply the changes:
+After making the changes, save and then close the file.
+Then after restart the Redis service.

 sudo systemctl restart redis-server